 How do I claim back tax on savings income?

-We explain how to claim a refund of tax paid on savings income in this section.
-This section is for people who are not within self assessment, that is, people who do not have to fill in a tax return.
+In this section, we explain how to claim a refund of tax paid on savings income in this section.
+The information on this page is for people who do not have to fill in a tax return.

-Note that this page is mainly of interest for tax years up to and including 2015/16.
+Note that this page is mainly concerned with tax years up to and including 2015/16.

 What are the rules before and after 6 April 2016?